bennnym/Blog-Posts/BlogDraft.md

 At work I use [Jetbrains Rider IDE](https://www.jetbrains.com/rider/) for all of my C# development, it is incredibly powerful and user friendly once you get the hang of it.
 It is so powerful that it can often recommend certain types of refactorings to make to your code.
 Starting out as a developer this can often be a trap.
 You can find yourself accepting Riders refactoring suggestions and not understanding why.
 I was slightly guilty of this.
 In my QR I received some feedback to reinforce my understanding of Collections and in particular when to use each one and the differences between them eg when to use IEnumerable vs List vs Array.

-After the QR I set out to upskill in the topic and gain a much deeper understanding.
+After the QR I set out to up skill in the topic and gain a much deeper understanding.
 I found that there was a lack of straight forward up to date information on the topic, so I decided to write a post about it for future aspiring developers in my position.

 So, when I started looking into when to use  IEnumerable vs List vs Array this was one of the first things I came across in a SO post.